plark-app/plark-faq/faq/02-how-do-i-receive-bitcoin.md

 - Press the "Share" button under the QR code to send them your address via email or text message.
 - Tap the QR code to copy your address to your device's memory.
 You can now paste your address into a website or other app.

 You can also request for a specific amount by using the Request an Amount option.
-Visit this [page](https://brd.com/support/articles/115001714994)for information on how to use this.

 The bitcoin address shown on your receive address will change every time you receive money, but old addresses will continue to work.